38

 And because of their effectiveness (and cheapness!), this combination is often used in commercial ice cream manufacture.

-Whether your using egg yolks, soy lecithin or some of the synthetic emulsifiers, you need to make sure you get the balance right.
+Whether you're using egg yolks, soy lecithin or some of the synthetic emulsifiers, you need to make sure you get the balance right.

 Too little emulsifier and there won't be enough partial coalescence while the ice cream is being churned and frozen.
 This will result in an unstable foam and a wet, coarse ice cream that melts very quickly.